 The second year of Pre-U asks the student to consider their position as a member of the global society and interestingly, is one of the few senior school subjects which insists that students explore ethical issues, such as euthanasia, globalisation and nuclear energy in depth.
 The discursive essay prepares them well for many higher education courses which require such skills whilst the use of language paper hones their linguistic awareness and rigour.
 The cultural paper includes the essay in English mentioned above and a comparative study of two or more texts and/or films.

 Trips and cultural opportunities

 In the UIV, students may take part in the week-long exchange visit to Marseille.
-In the V, there is a study visit with family home-stay to Montpellier and in the Senior School there is a week-long study trip to Bordeaux.
+In the V, there is a study visit with family home-stay to Montpellier.
+Senior school students travel independently but are able to seek advice and recommendations from the department.
 Students are also encouraged to form and maintain individual relationships and projects in French-speaking countries.
 We have had great success in the London schools’ debating competitions and the French drama festival and regularly attend theatre and film productions in French and in translation.